 El Buen Pastor Cathedral was built and designed by architect Manuel de Echave.
 Construction started in 188 but was not completed until 1897.
 It was constructed using sandstone from the Monte Igueldo quarries.
 The Royal family who would spend their summers in the city were invited to the foundation stone laying event.

 El Buen Pastor Cathedral receives visitors from all over the world.
 It takes up a total area of 1915 square metres and has a capacity of 4000 people.
 One thing that makes the cathedral stand out is one of its towers which is 75 metres high.
-Another thing that makes the cathedral special is it is home to statues of Nuestra Señora del Carmen, Santa Teresa, San Antonio, and the Sagrado Corazón.
+The cathedral is home to statues of Nuestra Señora del Carmen, Santa Teresa, San Antonio, and the Sagrado Corazón.

-If you are looking at what to do in San Sebastian, and don’t fancy visiting the beach, then do visit El Buen Pastor Cathedral.
+If you are looking at what to do in San Sebastian, then visit El Buen Pastor Cathedral.

 If you are looking for the best views over San Sebastian’s coastline then you must visit Monte Igueldo.
 Here you will be able to see all the coastline and mountains and it truly a photographer’s paradise.

-Those wishing to visit Monte Igueldo which also has an old-fashioned amusement park can access the mountain via the antique funicular railway.
+Those wishing to visit Monte Igueldo can access the mountain via the antique funicular railway.
 This railway was opened in 1912.
 You can also visit the El Torreón tower which is a stunning building and dates to the 16th century.

 If you would like to climb the tower for even more amazing views, then you can do this for a small fee.
 It is truly worth the money and is highly recommended.